k8sterchi/k8sterchi/README.md

 ### ✨ Hi, my name is Kate ✨

-My interests are primarily in decentralized social media and decentralized finance.
-However, I am quite new to developing, so my repos reflect the beginning of my journey towards creating new systems of relation and exchange.
+I am quite new to developing, so my repos reflect the beginning of my journey towards creating new systems of relation and exchange.

 ### Skills